-Name lcon Meaning Cycle Door The door must be cycled at least once to ensure that the door sensor is working.
+Name Icon Meaning Cycle Door The door must be cycled at least once to ensure that the door sensor is working.
 This icon appears after [POWER UP] If the user has not yet cycled the door.
 Door Open Warning, door is open.
+Light Curtain Breach This icon appears when the machine is idle and the light curtain is triggered.
+It also appears when a program is running and the light curtain is running.
+This icon disappears when the obstacle is removed from the light curtain line of sight.
+Light Curtain Hold This icon appears when a program is running and the light curtain is triggered.
+This icon will clear the next time [CYCLE START] is pressed.
 Running The machine is running a program.
 Jog An axis is jogging at the current jog rate.

+Name Icon Meaning Jog Warning This icon appears when setting 53 Jog W/O Zero Return is set to On and the machine is in handle jog mode.
+NOTE: Setting 53 Jog W/O Zero Return is set to On automatically if APL hardware is installed and the machine has not been zeroed.
+APL Mode This icon appears when the machine is in APL Mode.
 Power Saving The power-saving servos-off feature is active.
 Setting 216, SERVO AND HYDRAULIC SHUTOFF, designates the time period allowed before this feature activates.
 Press a key to activate the servos.
 Jog This icon appears while the control returns to the workpiece during a run-stop-jog-continue operation.

-Name lcon Meaning Jog You have pressed [FEED HOLD] during the return portion of a run-stop-jog-continue operation.
-Jog This icon prompts you to jog away during a run-stop-jog-continue operation.
+Jog You have pressed [FEED HOLD] during the return portion of a run-stop-jog-continue operation.

+Name Icon Meaning Jog This icon prompts you to jog away during a run-stop-jog-continue operation.
 Feed Hold The machine is in feed hold.
 Axis motion has stopped, but the spindle continues to turn.
 Feed The machine is executing a cutting move.
 Rapid The machine is executing a non-cutting axis move (G00) at the fastest possible rate.
 Overrides can affect the actual rate.
 Dwell The machine is executing a dwell (G04) command.

-Name lcon Meaning Singbk Stop SINGLE BLOCK mode is active, and the control needs a command to continue.
-Door Hold Machine motion has stopped because of door rules.
+Singbk Stop SINGLE BLOCK mode is active, and the control needs a command to continue.

+Name Icon Meaning Door Hold Machine motion has stopped because of door rules.
 Restricted Zone A current axis position is in the restricted zone.
-Remote Jog Contracting of the second seco The optional remote jog handle is active.
+Remote Jog The state of the s The optional remote jog handle is active.
 Low Gearbox Oil Flow This icon appears when low gearbox oil flow persists for 1 minute.

-Name lcon Meaning Low Gearbox Oil The control detected a low gearbox oil level.
-NOTE: The control only monitors the gearbox oil level condition at power-on.
+Low Gearbox Oil NOTE: The control only monitors the gearbox oil level condition at power-on.
 Once the gearbox low oil condition is detected, the icon will clear on the next power on when a normal level condition is detected.

-Dirty HPC Filter FILTER Clean the High-Pressure Coolant filter.
+Name Icon Meaning Dirty HPC Filter FINTER Clean the High-Pressure Coolant filter.
 Low Coolant Concentrate Fill the concentrate reservoir for the coolant refill system.
 Low Lube The spindle lubrication oil system detected a low oil condition, or the axis ball screw lubrication system detected a low grease or low pressure condition.
 Low Oil The rotary brake oil level is low.
+Residual Pressure Before a lubrication cycle the system detected residual pressure from the grease pressure sensor.
+This can be caused by an obstruction in the axes grease lubrication system.
+HPU Oil Low The HPU oil level is low.
+The HPU oil level is low.
+Check the oil level and add the recommended oil for the machine.